-Chilled out tunes for relaxing to and an energized beat to inspire exercise against the odds are essential for summer.
+Chilled-out tunes for relaxing and an energized beat to inspire exercise against the odds are essential for summer.
 I’m way behind the times having only signed up for Spotify 6 months back but we’re absolutely loving it.

 Baby Q at home and away

 This little beauty is hard to go past as a staple in the caravan, for camping and day trips.
 We’ve now started using ours as our main BBQ at home too.
 It’s even lighter to lift than it looks, easy to clean and you can cook a lot more on it than you would expect from its seemingly small size.

 Being gas-powered it’s safe to use and generally permitted even in the National parks that we love so much.
 Still, it’s equally quick and easy to pack up and head to the sea breezes for an impromptu outdoor dinner with a million-dollar view.